forfudan/MojoMiji/src/miji/basic/functions.md

 Note that the term "reference" means differently in Mojo compared to Rust.
 In Rust, a reference is a safe pointer to a value.
 In Mojo, however, it is an alias (body double) of the variable.
 For example, an argument can be a (immutable or mutable) reference of the variable being passed into the function.
 When accessing the value of the argument, you do not need to de-reference it.

-We will discuss more about the references system in Mojo in the later chapter [Reference](../advanced/references.md).
+We will discuss more about the references system in Mojo in the later chapter [Reference system](../advanced/references.md).

 :::